 The First Amendment rights of faculty and staff to engage in Expressive Activity may not be the same as the rights of Students to do so.

 Guidelines for Expressive Activity in On-Campus Community Accessible Areas

-On-Campus Community Accessible Areas will be available for Expressive Activity on a first come basis.
-The preferred location for Expressive Activity is Freedom Square which includes Speaker’s Circle.
+On-Campus Community Accessible Areas will be available for Expressive Activity by University Affiliates on a first come basis.
+The preferred location for Expressive Activity by University Affiliates is Freedom Square which includes Speaker’s Circle.
 If this space is already reserved, an alternative date and time for the activity will be arranged.

 Individual and small group exception.
 Expressive Activities involving ten (10) or fewer University Affiliates may occur in On-Campus Community Accessible Areas without providing advance contact to the offices identified in Section V.B.2., provided these activities do not otherwise violate this Policy, including, but not limited to, not interfering with any functions for which space has been reserved in advance.
 Accordingly, the University encourages all persons planning Expressive Activity, regardless of size, to contact the offices identified in Section V.B.2 to discuss these policy guidelines and how they might apply to the planned event.